JoudAlsanad/python-project/README.md

 ## Overview

-This project is part of the IS324: Modern Applications Development course at King Saud University.
-It involves developing a ticketing system for the KSU administration to manage campus stadium reservations for various sporting events and tournaments.
+This project involves developing a ticketing system for the KSU administration to manage campus stadium reservations for various sporting events and tournaments.